tonethar/IGME-430-Fall-2024/projects/project-1.md

   - Array of ALL resources
   - One random resource
   - Most recently added resource
+  - One resource found by id
   - One resource found by name - exact match search
   - One resource found by name - case insensitive search
-  - One resource found by name - bad name - returns a 404 JSON object
+  - One resource found by name - bad name - returns a `404` JSON object
-  - One resource found by id
+  - One resource found by name - empty string for name - returns a `400` JSON object
+  - Limk to **index.html**
+  - Link to **admin.html**
 - HEAD endpoints that return the required headers
   - list all 3 supported endpoints
 - ...